Existing and planned infrastructure

 Explore the map below to see existing and planned community infrastructure in the south-west area.

-• Find an address by selecting the magnifying glass in the top right hand corner.
+• See the legend by selecting the box in the top right hand corner.

-• See the legend by selecting the second box in the top right hand corner.
-Here you can toggle between existing and planned infrastructure.
+• Filter by category by selecting the second box in the top right hand corner.

-• Zoom in and out using the + and - symbols in the top left hand corner.
+• Zoom in and out: Use your mouse scroll wheel or click the + and - buttons in top left hand corner.

 Ideas for future planning